pixelsdb/pixels/docs/INSTALL.md

 `pixels.config` is used to specify the config file for Pixels, and has a higher priority than the config file under `PIXELS_HOME`.
 **Note** that `etc/catalog/pixels.proterties` under Trino's home is different from `PIXELS_HOME/pixels.properties`.
 The other properties are related to serverless execution.
-In Trino, Pixels can projection, selection, join, and aggregation into AWS Lambda This feature can be turned on by setting `lambda.switch` to `auto` (adaptively enabled) or `on` (always enabled), `output.scheme` to the storage scheme of the intermediate files (e.g. s3), `output.folder` to the directory of the intermediate files, `output.endpoint` to the endpoint of the intermediate storage, and `output.access/secret.key` to the access/secret key of the intermediate storage.
+In Trino, Pixels can push projections, filters, joins, and aggregations into serverless computing services (e.g., AWS Lambda).
+This feature is named `Pixels Turbo` and can be turned on by setting `lambda.switch` to `auto` (adaptively enabled) or `on` (always enabled), `output.scheme` to the storage scheme of the intermediate files (e.g. s3), `output.folder` to the directory of the intermediate files, `output.endpoint` to the endpoint of the intermediate storage, and `output.access/secret.key` to the access/secret key of the intermediate storage.